PhilChodrow/PIC16A/project.md

 - 2 point for a clear and equitable **Group Contributions** statement.
 - 3 points for **Exploratory Analysis**: A helpful exploratory analysis, including at least three figures and at least one table that support your decisions in the Modeling section. *2-person groups need include only 2 figures and 1 table.*
-- 3 points for **Modeling**: A full modeling pipeline, in which you deploy three or more machine learning models, describe how they work at an intuitive level, train them on data, and systematically evaluate their performance. *2-person groups need include only the two required models.*
+- 3 points for **Modeling**: A full modeling pipeline, in which you deploy three or more machine learning models, describe how they work at an intuitive level, train them on data, and systematically evaluate their performance.
+Your evaluation methods should include both cross-validation to select a candidate model and evaluation on unseen testing data to evaluate its overall predictive power. *2-person groups need include only the two required models.*
 - 2 points for **Writing**: Clear expository writing of the analysis, including narrative text walking the reader through the analysis; description of how the models work; docstrings and comments; and a critical discussion in the final section.

 *I will have slightly lower expectations for the writing component for 2-person groups, but not **much** lower.*